hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

         wsgi.py
 ```

-The hellowebapp folder is your top level folder.
+The myhellowebapp folder is your top level folder.

 * `manage.py`: We won't edit this file, but will use this file in the command line
   to interact with your project.
 You'll see it in action soon.